vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse cron jobs are used to create scheduled tasks, similar to the Linux/Unix "cron" utility.
 The task to be executed by the cron job is specified using the :ref:`gloss-storm` query language.

-Cron jobs are view-specific and execute in the context of the user who created them.

 See the Storm command reference for the :ref:`storm-cron` command and the :ref:`storm-ref-automation` document for additional detail.